brandon-m-wang/cs198-75/src/ios-hw/hw2.md

     imageblock: /assets/images/screen_shot_2020-08-17_at_5.47.31_pm.png
   - type: ps
     paragraph: Then create an IB outlet called exactSwitch for it.
-We set it as an outlet and not an action, because the "Check?" button will check the property of the switch to see if it is on or off.
+We set it as an outlet and not an action, because the `Check?` button will check the property of the switch to see if it is on or off.
   - type: ps
     paragraph: |-